Understanding the Federal Estate Tax and Its Changes

 Should You Update Your Estate Plan?

-If you haven’t looked at your Will or Trust in a few years—or if you’ve never created one—this is a great time to take action.
+If you haven’t looked at your Will or Trust in a few years—or if you haven't yet created one—this is a great time to take action.
 You may benefit from:

 Putting protections in place for your spouse, children, or beneficiaries.